ramonaoldf/composer-f813996b-5b56-44f1-82c8-b73398067e8c/README.md

 ## Customization

-You may customize the "user" model and the personal access token model used by Airlock via the `useUserModel` and `usePersonalAccessTokenModel` methods.
-Typically, you should call these methods from the `boot` method of your `AppServiceProvider`:
+You may customize the personal access token model used by Airlock via the `usePersonalAccessTokenModel` methods.
+Typically, you should call this method from the `boot` method of your `AppServiceProvider`:

 ```php
 use App\Airlock\CustomPersonalAccessToken;